ayyoob/mudgee/README.md

     "defaultGatewayConfig": { "macAddress" : "14:cc:20:51:33:ea", "ipAddress": "192.168.1.1", "ipv6Address": "fe80:0:0:0:16cc:20ff:fe51:33ea" }

 In order to capture communications between the device and servers on the Internet , our tool requires the default gateway details.
-Therefore, MAC address, IP addresses of the default gateway are needed to be declared in the config file.
+Therefore, MAC address and IP addresses of the default gateway are needed to be declared in the config file.